jderr-work/express-standard-schema-validation/README.md

 # express-standard-schema-validation

-This package id dervied from [Evan Shortiss'](https://github.com/evanshortiss) [express-joi-validation](https://github.com/evanshortiss/express-joi-validation)
+This package is derived from [Evan Shortiss'](https://github.com/evanshortiss) [express-joi-validation](https://github.com/evanshortiss/express-joi-validation)
 Credit goes to him for the original implementation.

-This package is an express middleware for validating requests using a libary that implements [Standard Schema V1](https://github.com/standard-schema/standard-schema) interface.
+This package is an Express middleware for validating requests using a library that implements [Standard Schema V1](https://github.com/standard-schema/standard-schema) interface.

-One divergence from the original package it that the joi package supported joi specific options.
-Because that is a libary specific feature, any options will need to be set on the schema itself.
+One divergence from the original package is that the joi package supported joi specific options.
+Because that is a library specific feature, any options will need to be set on the schema itself.

 The tests have been using **Joi**, **Zod**, **ArkType**, and **Valibot** but any library that implements Standard Schema V1 should work.

 ## Features

 - 🎯 **Multi-Library Support** - Works with Joi, Zod, ArkType, and Valibot
-- 📘 **TypeScript Support** - Full type safety and intellisense
+- 📘 **TypeScript First** - Written in TypeScript with full type safety and intellisense
 - 🔄 **Value Replacement** - Replaces validated inputs (e.g., `req.body`) with validated/transformed values
 - 💾 **Original Value Retention** - Keeps original values in `req.originalBody`, `req.originalQuery`, etc.
 - 🎨 **Flexible Configuration** - Configure validation behavior per-route or globally